wiredmonash/website/README.md

 ### Working with Turbolinks

 This site uses Turbolinks to provide a seamless internal navigation experience.
 Because Turbolinks never refreshes the page after every link click, any code that uses vanilla DOM page load events (e.g. `window.onload`, `DOMContentLoaded`) will only run on the initial load into the website.
 As such, if you need to run code on every navigation you need to add an event listener for the `turbolinks:load` event.
-(See `assets/scripts/header.js` for an example.)
+(See <https://github.com/turbolinks/turbolinks#installing-javascript-behavior> for more details.)

 ## Site hosting configuration